Conedy/Conedy/documentation/install.rst

 - ``todo``

 A whitespace seperated list of the targets you want to build.
-Should be an arbitrary subset of: python-conedy conedy conedy-src documentation.
+Should be an arbitrary subset of: python-conedy conedy conedy-src documentation debug condor.
 Whenever the makefile targets  ``build``,  ``install``, ``test``, or ``uninstall`` are evoked, all targets in this subset are considered.

 - ``dirinstall``